Jule Romans is the author of "Shakespeare Love Quotes" and other books. She has over 30 years of experience in education.

 Lady Macbeth's influence over her husband seems to come from a different source entirely.
 Many think this aspect of the play was drawn from the works of a Roman philosopher named Seneca.

 The classic movie adaptation of Macbeth was created in 1948 by the legendary Orson Welles.
 The film is a black-and-white vintage look at the play.
 Although some of the characters are sometimes difficult to tell apart, this version is well worth seeing.

 There is also a movie from 2006 that updates the story of Macbeth and places it in a gang of warring teens from Melbourne, Australia.
-That film received mixed reviews, but is well appreciated by those who know Australian film.
+That film received mixed reviews but is well appreciated by those who know Australian films.

 © 2014 Jule Romans